ArupSankarRoy/INTELLIGENT-RADIOLOGIST-ASSISTANT/README.md

   - **Registration**: New users can sign up to create an account.

 - **File Upload**:
-  - Users can upload MRI images from axial, coronal, and sagittal planes.
+  - Users can upload MRI images from axial, coronal, and sagittal planes (Note:Files must have a .npy extension.).
-  - A blank CSV file must be uploaded for writing the probabilities of detecting a specific knee tear.
+  - A blank CSV file must be uploaded to write the probabilities of classifying a specific knee tear.

 - **Report Generation**:
   - Detailed reports are generated after processing the uploaded images and blank CSV file.